Programmes internationaux d'échanges: Funding of the programs

 Voluntary host families and free public school inscription in the foreign country, ensures the gratuity of the exchange programs in the foreign country (under a Gentlemen's agreement), as well as the student participation fees and inscriptions to the organisation.
 Every year, 25% of the organisation's surplus funding is donated to a scholarship funding, and another 25% is donated either to associative projects or to scholarship funds.

 Accreditation

 Since 1990, PIE has been a member of U.N.A.T. (the National Union of Tourism Associations).

 Since 1993, PIE has been a founding member of UNSE (the National Union of organisers for extended visits abroad).

 Since 1996, PIE has been a founding member of Office and adheres to the terms of the Quality Contract, developed in collaboration with students' parents federations and approved consumer associations.

+Since June 2025, PIE has been a member of the ATR association (Agir pour un Tourisme Responsable - Acting for Responsible Tourism).